unforced/concrete/.concrete/conversations/2024-03-11-base-concrete-implementation.md

 - Designed the system prompt to prioritize active listening and clarification
 - Identified and addressed gaps in the system prompt regarding proper file paths and maintenance procedures
 - Discussed the importance of being conversational and ensuring clear understanding before executing tasks
+- Recognized the importance of "eating our own dog food" by applying the same principles to our own project's .concrete files

 ## Next Steps